alexenglish/VerusExtras/README.md

 ### waitforverusdexit.sh
 Blocks execution (waits/sleeps) until no more instances of verusd are running.
 Useful when scripting processes that require shutting down verusd.
 This will wait for any and all instances regardless of their parameters, so testnet, PBaaS chains, etc., will also keep it from exiting.

+### waitforblock.sh
+Blocks execution until a new block is found.
+Because multiple blocks in a row can be found quickly from staking, and because this only checks once per second, this cannot be used to guarantee only one block has passed by the time execution resumes.

+Typical usage might be something like: `./waitforblock.sh; echo "Found a block."`

+## Network Statistics

+### avgblocktime.sh
+Returns the average block time in seconds for the last N blocks where N is the first and only argument.

+### dateofheight.sh
+Finds the date/time of a past block height, or makes a reasonable guess about when a future block height will occur.

+The first argument is the target block height.
+The optional second argument will increase verbosity if set (to any value).

 ## Sending/Spending

 ### chunksend.sh